Conductivity of charge-neutral multicomponent 2D electron-hole system: Kinetics of interacting Dirac electrons -- massive holes system

-As we mention above, we focus on the high-temperature regime, where Dirac electrons and heavy holes dominate.
+As was stated above, we focus on the moderate-temperature regime, where Dirac electrons and massive holes dominate.
 Furthermore, we distinguish between two main interparticle collision mechanisms contributing to the electric current density: the scattering of Dirac electrons on heavy holes and the scattering of heavy holes on Dirac electrons, thus disregarding other possible scattering processes which are usually weaker.
-The Boltzmann transport equation describing the scattering of massless electrons on impurities and heavy holes reads as~\cite{PhysRevB.109.245414} (here and below we use $c=\hbar=1$ units in the derivations and later restore the correct dimensionality)